ApeironTsuka/wooting-sdk/README.md

 analog.getFull: Queries the keyboard for the analog state of (mostly) all keys.
 For the One, it returns the analog values for keys 0 through 86 (ANSI) or 87 (ISO).
 For the Two, it returns the values for keys 0 through 110 (ANSI) or 111 (ISO).
 This does NOT update the internal buffers and is mostly useful for debugging.
 ```

+# Toolkit

+Implements some convenience features.

+## Usage
+`const { Toolkit } = require('wooting-sdk/toolkit');`

+`let tk = new Toolkit();`
+Tell it what features to use (more info below)
+`tk.use(Toolkit.Features.All)`
+Must pass a fully initialized keyboard to it.
+This includes initializing the LEDs
+`tk.init(kb)`
+Finally, enable it
+`tk.enable(true/false)`

+## Features

+Toolkit.Features.Locks:
+Handle caps lock, scroll lock, num lock, Windows key lock, and Fn lock combos and turn on/off their indicator colors.
+These can be changed via kb.leds.profile.
+At present, scroll lock, num lock, and Windows key lock default to the color assigned to caps lock in the profile as there are no settings for them yet.

+Toolkit.Features.Profile:
+Watch for and automatically load + use the new profile whenever the user changes it (for example via A1/A2/A3 on the Two, Fn+Left/Down/Right on the One, or Mode key)

+Toolkit.Features.ExitHandler:
+Recommended at the least.
+Sets up a simple Node process event handler for the exit event to call kb.disconnect().
+This makes sure that the keyboard gets reset properly on process exit.
+Note that you may also need your own handler for SIGINT if you're using the console.
+See the examples for that.

 # Included examples

 ## examples/clock.js